 Victim Support is the national charity for victims of crime in England and Wales.

 Citizen's Advice Guide

 Adviceguide provides information on your rights, including benefits, housing, family matters and employment, and on debt, consumer and legal issues.
 Produced by Citizens Advice, you can get information for all four UK countries - England, Northern Ireland, Scotland and Wales.

-A site all about the potential dangers on interactive services online like chat, IM, online games, email and on mobiles.
+A site all about the potential dangers of interactive services online like chat, IM (instant messaging), online games, email and on mobiles.

 Teaches children and adults about the internet and being a SMART surfer.

 A children's charity working to improve the lives of children.